wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-actionable-messages/includes/3-understand-available-actions.md

 ## Action.InvokeAddInCommand

 The `Action.InvokeAddInCommand` action invokes a task pane Outlook add-in.
-It supports one-click installation of the add-in, so it is not required that the recipient have the add-in already installed.
+It supports one-click installation of the add-in, so it isn't required that the recipient have the add-in already installed.

 This action can be used to:

-- Enable scenarios that require more complex user interactions that aren't well-suited to the Actionable Message schema, but still keep the user in Outlook by invoking an add-in.
+- Enable scenarios that require more complex user interactions that aren't well suited to the Actionable Message schema, but still keep the user in Outlook by invoking an add-in.
-- Help drive adoption of your Outlook add-in by giving recipients the option to one-click install your add-in to respond to a request for action.
+- Help drive adoption of your Outlook add-in by giving recipients the option to install your add-in with a single click, and use the add-in to respond to a request for action.

 ```json
 {